Rising Damp Aberdeen

 - Administer the most efficient solution

-After your damp problem has been sufficiently surveyed, our rising damp specialists will then carry out the necessary work to rectify your rising damp issue.
-After analysis the state of the properties construction our specialists will either fix the current damp course which is installed or build an entirely new one for your home.
+After your damp problem has been sufficiently surveyed, our specialists will then carry out the necessary work to rectify your rising damp issue.
+After investigating the condition of the properties construction our specialists will either fix the current damp course which is installed or build an entirely new one for your home.
 Another reliable technique which can be used to deal with rising damp is through a chemical damp-proof course.
 The system acts as a constant layer of a waterproof barrier which is designed to stop dampness from rising through the wall from the ground.

-For more developed rising damp problems, typical solutions involve drilling numerous holes in the affected walls and inserting waterproof paste into these holes.
-Plasterwork which is damp will be removed in order to ensure that any salt contaminated areas will be replaced with a cavity wall membrane system before being re-plastered.
+For more developed rising damp problems, typical solutions involve drilling numerous holes in the affected walls and inserting waterproof cream into these holes.
+Plasterwork which is damp will be removed to ensure that any salt contaminated areas will be replaced with a cavity wall membrane system before being re-plastered or application of a renovating plaster.
 Our specialists will select the most appropriate solution for your home and guide you through each step of the process.

 Our Aberdeen rising damp specialists will closely investigate the affected area and measure the scale of the problem.
 At Richardson and Starling, we only supply experienced surveyors who are highly trained in all types of rot and damp problems that could affect your property.
 This means that our surveyor will be able to complete the survey and give the appropriate remedial recommendations no matter what problem is identified.

 30 Year Guarantee